-Over the last decade in some pockets of life there has undoubtedly been a shift towards encouraging people to work towards work-life balance.
+Over the last decade, in some pockets of life, there has undoubtedly been a shift towards encouraging people to work towards work-life balance.
 A “slow movement” where hobbies are encouraged, time-out to do “nothing” is praised and relaxation is a legitimate way to pass the hours.
 On the other hand though we are implicitly told that if we’re not busy, overwhelmed and at the end of our tether balancing work and the rest of our life (family, parenting, socialising, managing finances, exercising, learning new things and so on), we’re perhaps not working as hard as we should be.
-Confusing really.
+It’s confusing really.

 In many ways “busy” has become a status symbol.
 An automatic response when someone asks us “how are you?”
 But when the balance tips too far, “busy” can be a painful, stressful and sometimes dangerous place to be.